qwang-big/Eier/README.md

 *Irene* is an R package which allows you
   - Find significantly altered genes between two biological conditions from histone ChIP-Seq and DNA methylation tracks (BigWig)
   - Focus on the genes which are associated with more extensive epigenetic modification over targetting enhancers.
-  - Annotate and visulise the global epigenetic variances with network anlaysis.
+  - Annotate and visualize the global epigenetic variances with network analysis.

 # INTRODUCTION
 *Irene* is developed for two purposes in epigenetic ranking:
   - Integrate several epigenetic marks
   - Incorporate enhancers

-The whole idea has been demostrated in the Chapter III of Qi Wang's [disseration](https://github.com/qwang-big/irene-web/blob/master/docs/chapter3.pdf).
+The whole idea has been demonstrated in the Chapter III of Qi Wang's [dissertation](https://github.com/qwang-big/irene-web/blob/master/docs/chapter3.pdf).
 For the above purposes, we employed singular value decomposition [dPCA](http://www.biostat.jhsph.edu/~hji/dpca/) and random walk ranking [PageRank](http://igraph.org/r/doc/page_rank.html).
 The epigenetic alterations over genomic regulatory elements between two groups are presented as dPC scores and further to PageRank scores during solving the enhancer-promoter relationships.
 To begin with, *Irene* starts from the following data inputs.

 # Installation
 *Irene* can be installed directly from GitHub with the help of *devtools* package: